AliRezaJoodi/Electronics_Modules/PowerSupply_Regulator_TL431/README.md

-## Precision Regulator Using TL431
+## Precision Regulator With TL431
+Note: It's my tring to understand it

 ### Folders and Files Description
 It has included: